sean592510/food-game-with-js/README.md

 ### Features

-Dynamic Gameplay: Match a randomly displayed food emoji (e.g., , , , , ) by clicking the corresponding emoji from a set of options.
+Dynamic Gameplay: Match a randomly displayed food emoji by clicking the corresponding emoji from a set of options.

 Visual Feedback: Correct answers turn green and remain visible; incorrect answers explode and disappear.